RESIDENCE HALL RULES & REGULATIONS

 - The resident and his/her guest together must reclaim the IDs and/or other forms of identification before the closing hours of visitation.

 - Violations of the visitation policy will subject the resident and his/her guests to conduct action

 - All occupants of a residence hall room or apartment must agree before visitation will be permitted.

 - All residents have a right to personal privacy.
 Based on this right a person may choose to withdraw their agreement in reference to visitors in the room or apartment.
 If a dispute arises in reference to guests or visitation the RA should be informed immediately and the guest will be asked to leave, even if a previous agreement had been reached between residents.

-- Residents are only allowed two (2) guests at any time (except in the Village).
+- Residents are only allowed two (2) guests at any time (except in the Village Houses and Apartments).

 - Overnight visitation is not allowed in the First Year Experience halls (Kays, University, Arkansas).